ryanpdwyer/react-eleventy/lit.md

 To use the bookmarklet, nagivate to the journal article or off-campus resource you want to use, then click the bookmarklet to re-direct through the Mount Union library proxy.

 ### Looking up articles by citation

-[Crossref](https://search.crossref.org/) is very useful for this (Google has gotten much better at this, but still sometimes fails to find the correct citation).
+[Crossref](https://search.crossref.org/) is very useful for this (Google has gotten much better, but still sometimes fails to find the correct citation).
 Just paste the citation, and it should return the correct article at or near the top of the search results.